Understanding NFT Price Moves through Tweets Keywords Analysis: Introduction

-\begin{itemize} \item We investigate the causality relation between the activeness of a social media community and NFT price on 19 top authentic projects and 11 copycat projects.
-Our results show that 11 out of 19 authentic projects show markedly Granger causality between the number of tweets and NFT price or reversely, while we find that only 2 copycat projects show Granger causality.
-The test results evidence the NFT price or the social media community activeness are useful in forecasting the other for an NFT project and support our hypothesis that copycat projects show weaker evidence. \item We explore the NFT price predictability given social media word features.
-We apply a TF-IDF-based method for retrieving the most relevant words for each timeframe to be the features and a Markov normalized average price to be the labels.
-Our empirical results show that all 19 authentic projects have a testing accuracy above the random baseline showing a degree of predictability. \item We analyze the feature importance of the word features and find that the general market-related words and the NFT event-related words account for a notable portion of the words of most positive importance.
-These words contribute much more in predicting the NFT price compared to other words. \end{itemize}
+\begin{itemize} \item We investigate the causality relation between the activeness of a Twitter community and NFT price on all the projects.
+Our results show that 10 out of 19 authentic projects show marked Granger causality between the number of tweets and NFT price or reversely, while only 2 out of 11 copycat projects show Granger causality.
+The results evidence the NFT price or the Twitter community activeness is useful in forecasting the other for a project and support our hypothesis that copycat projects show weaker evidence. \item We explore the NFT price predictability given social media word features with three machine learning models.
+Our empirical results show that all 19 authentic projects have a testing accuracy evidently above the random baseline showing a degree of predictability and the Transformer model performs better than the other models. \item We analyze the feature importance of the word features and find that the general market-related words and the NFT event-related words appear more in words with the top positive importance values than those with negative importance values, which means that the two types of words contribute more in predicting the NFT price.
+We adopt a pretrained zero-shot classification and a pretrained sentiment inference model for categorizing and extracting the sentiment of the words.
+We found that the category of a word (market, NFT event, or regular community) is more relevant to whether the word is a good predictor for price moves compared to sentiment.
+The results model which produces feature importance, categorization, and sentiment analysis based on price moves prediction given keywords can be used to lay a foundation for further development of analytics to understand the NFT community and market. \end{itemize}